 - Gain experience via student employment or internships in renowned libraries, archives, labs and technology projects while a student

 - Flexibility in course format — students may take either online or face-to-face courses.
 Please note: Students in the on-campus program should expect to take 2-3 online courses.

 - Participate in lively student organizations and community projects that enhance classroom learning and develop professional leadership skills

 Features of the online program

-- Face-to-face orientation bootcamp prepares you to be an effective online learner and includes a thoughtful blend of live group sessions and solo activities
+- Virtual orientation bootcamp prepares you to be an effective online learner and includes a thoughtful blend of live group sessions and solo activities

 - The required field-practicum can be completed wherever you live

 - Affordable tuition – comparable to Wisconsin resident graduate tuition per credit